Click photos to enlarge.

 A multi plate clutch is used, utilizing coil springs and paper based fibre plates.

-New “Ram Air” system “force feeds” outside air via dual ducts located beside the new projector headlights into the intake system.
+“Ram Air” system “force feeds” outside air via dual ducts located beside the projector headlights into the intake system.
 As speed increases the air velocity in the system increases and pressurizes the air box.
 This “force fed” air helps the engine develop maximum power.

 Computer optimized large capacity air box maximizes performance.
 A viscous type, high flow air filter is utilized.

-New 4 into 2 into 1 into 2 titanium exhaust system maximizes power output, reduces weight and improves aerodynamics.
+4 into 2 into 1 into 2 titanium exhaust system maximizes power output, reduces weight and improves aerodynamics.
 The dual under seat mufflers provide an aggressive sound as well as a great styling highlight.
 This system contains a 3-way honeycomb catalyser and an oxygen sensor.
 The catalytic converters reduces harmful CO and HC exhaust emissions while the oxygen sensor provides feedback to the ECU to maintain optimum fuel/air mixture at all times.

-New dual shorty, large diameter triangle shaped mufflers are a “single expansion” type that create a throaty exhaust note and help emphasize engine character.
+Dual shorty, large diameter triangle shaped mufflers are a “single expansion” type that create a throaty exhaust note and help emphasize engine character.
 The exhaust note is much different than on previous R1 models due to the crossplane crank and uneven firing order … it sounds very similar to Yamaha’s M1 MotoGP race bike.

 Compact, high-efficiency curved radiator features dual ring-type fans for maximum cooling efficiency.
 This curved rad and twin fan design produces more airflow than conventional flat designs to maintain optimum engine temperatures for consistent power output.